thefonseca/ai-resources/README.md

 * [Understanding Neural Networks Through Deep Visualization](http://yosinski.com/deepvis) (2015) - "Progress in the field will be further accelerated by the development of better tools for visualizing and interpreting neural nets.
 We introduce two such tools here.
 The first is a tool that visualizes the activations produced on each layer of a trained convnet as it processes an image or video. (...)
 The second tool enables visualizing features at each layer of a DNN via regularized optimization in image space".

+* [Neural Turing Machines](https://arxiv.org/abs/1410.5401) (2014) - "We extend the capabilities of neural networks by coupling them to external memory resources, which they can interact with by attentional processes.
+The combined system is analogous to a Turing Machine or Von Neumann architecture but is differentiable end-to-end, allowing it to be efficiently trained with gradient descent".

 * [Wide & Deep Learning for Recommender Systems](http://arxiv.org/abs/1606.07792) - "In this paper, we present Wide & Deep learning - jointly trained wide linear models and deep neural networks - to combine the benefits of memorization and generalization for recommender systems".

 <a name="htm" />